Pennine Way: Further reading

 The Pennine Way has attracted a number of writers over the years, including Tom Stephenson, who wrote the first official guidebook.
-A popular guide was written and illustrated by the writer Alfred Wainwright, whose offer to buy a half-pint of beer for anyone who finished the Pennine Way is estimated to have cost him up to £15,000 by his death in 1991.
+A popular guide was written and illustrated by the writer Alfred Wainwright, whose offer to buy a pint (reduced to half-pint in 1979) of beer or lemonade at the Border Hotel in Kirk Yetholm for anyone who finished the Pennine Way in one continuous journey is estimated to have cost him up to £15,000 by his death in 1991.
 The National Trail Guide contains a description of the route, GPS waypoints and 1:25000 maps of the entire walk.

 Barry Pilton's book One Man and His Bog gives a more lighthearted and personal account of completing the Pennine Way, with a foreword by Mike Harding.
 Mark Wallington's book Pennine Walkies (in which the author is accompanied by his dog) is another humorous personal story of the walk, as is Walking Home by Yorkshire poet Simon Armitage, who walked north-to-south along the Pennine Way without money, relying on his 'earnings' from nightly poetry readings along the way.
 Movement artists Tamara Ashley and Simone Kenyon performed the entire length of the trail in August 2006; their book documents the performance and invites readers to create their own interpretations of the landscapes along the way.